OlafHaag/AvatarComponentCombinations/PLAN.md

 - [ ] 1 - Installation
 - [ ] 1 - Usage
   - [ ] 2 - Ctrl+click on view layer's eye symbol to isolate a full-body-outfit for review.
+  - [ ] 2 - Hold ctrl when linking assets to export collection manually by dragging assets from source collection to export collection.
+Do not use "move".
 - [ ] 2 - Naming conventions
 - [ ] 4 - Video instructions